Best Legal Virginia Sports Betting Apps + Sportsbooks In 2026

 BetRivers Sportsbook

-BetRivers is a solid sportsbook for anyone in VA to use, thanks to their well-executed and implemented sports betting app.
+BetRivers is a solid site for legal VA sports betting, thanks to their well-executed and implemented sports betting app.
 However, they are limited in terms of the wagers they are allowed to offer compared to any offshore sportsbook.
 If you’re insistent on using a regulated book, BetRivers is a solid choice.

 BetMGM Sportsbook

-BetMGM is a great online sportsbook that has been opening up around America in recent years.
+BetMGM is one of the great Virginia sports betting sites.
 Run by MGM Resorts, one of the biggest gambling companies in America, it has a lot of money to burn when it comes to player acquisition, meaning they can offer very solid bonuses.
 While it does have all the downsides of regulated books, it’s still a very solid option in Virginia.

 Legal Virginia Sports Betting FAQs